What The Quran Says About Rape

 And tell the believing women to subdue their eyes, and maintain their chastity.
 (Quran 24:31)

-In addition to condemnation of fornication/adultery as we can see above, God strongly condemns "oppression", which is most definitely an element of rape.
+In addition to condemnation of fornication/adultery as we can see above, God strongly condemns "oppression".
 God in the Quran describes oppression as "worse than murder."
-This puts rape among the worst crimes committed by a human being in the sight of God.
+This puts rape among one of the worst crimes committed by a human being in the sight of God.

 Oppression is worse than murder.
 (Quran 2:191)

-God in the Quran also condemns prostitution, especially if force is a factor, which makes it different from typical prostitution practiced by consenting adults, thus placing it in the category of rape.
-Both kinds are obviously condemned but with the oppression factor it changes its nature into a rape crime.
+God in the Quran also condemns prostitution, especially if force is a factor, which makes it different from consensual prostitution.
+Both kinds are obviously condemned but forced prostitution changes the entire nature into a rape crime.

 You shall not force your girls to commit prostitution, seeking the materials of this world, if they wish to be chaste.
 If anyone forces them, then God, seeing that they are forced, is Forgiver, Merciful.
 (Quran 24:33)